matteo005/Happiness_Project/README.md

 7. Calculated pearson r value to define existence of relationship.
     Pearson r value is
     0 < (pearson_r_value =  5.524167874543727e-35) << 0.03
-    Relation exist positively weak.
+    Relation exist positively and weakly.
     Also, linear regression slope is:
         0 < (m = 0.02) << 1
-    This shows that positive very weak reltion exist between GDP and happiness index.
+    This shows that positive and very weak reltion exists between GDP and happiness index.
 8. Final results of study.
- Weak and postitive relation exist between these two variables, and this claim is supported by p_value of ANOVA test result, pearson r value, and slope of linear regression.
+ Weak and postitive relation exists between these two variables, and this claim is supported by p_value of ANOVA test result, pearson r value, and slope of linear regression.

 ## Tools: